Distillery-Dev/ComfyUI-serverless/README.md

 # ComfyUI Discomfort Extension

 A ComfyUI extension that enables **loop-based workflow execution** with dynamic data flow between iterations.
-Originally conceived for batch image processing, Discomfort has evolved to support dependent iterative workflows where outputs from iteration N feed into iteration N+1.
+Discomfort enables stateful run of ComfyUI workflows, allowing for conditionals and iterations to be made -- all without touching the ComfyUI original code.

 ## ⚠️ Current Status: Core Functionality Partially Operational

-**IMPORTANT**: The core `run_sequential()` functionality is now **mostly working** following a major refactoring, but it remains in active development and testing.
-While we have achieved successful execution in basic and moderate test cases, full robustness across all scenarios is not yet confirmed.
-See the "Current Issues" section below for details on remaining limitations and testing needs.
+**IMPORTANT**: The core `run_sequential()` functionality is **sort of working**, but it remains in active development and testing.
+While we have achieved successful executions in basic test cases, full robustness across all scenarios is not yet achieved.
+IMPORTANT: the project is under a major refactoring -- refer to the CURRENT ISSUES section below.

 ### What IS Working ✅
 - **DiscomfortPort nodes**: Individual nodes function correctly in ComfyUI workflows, supporting INPUT (data injection), OUTPUT (data extraction), and PASSTHRU (data propagation) modes.
 Ports handle type-agnostic data passing, with serialization/deserialization for outputs.
 - **Port discovery**: `discover_ports()` successfully analyzes workflows, identifies DiscomfortPorts, classifies their modes (INPUT/OUTPUT/PASSTHRU), infers data types from connections, and computes topological execution order.
 - **Workflow stitching**: `stitch_workflows()` can merge multiple workflow JSONs by renumbering nodes/links, preserving connections, and enabling cross-workflow data flow via shared unique IDs.
-- **Serialization**: `serialize()/deserialize()` handles data persistence across iterations, supporting tensors, primitives, JSON, and custom types via unified formats (e.g., base64-encoded Torch tensors or cloudpickle fallbacks).
 - **Supporting nodes**: DiscomfortFolderImageLoader and DiscomfortImageDescriber work independently for batch image loading and AI-based description generation.
 - **Basic testing**: Test nodes like DiscomfortExtenderWorkflowRunner successfully execute workflows via `run_sequential()`, including data injection/extraction for single-iteration runs.
 Minimal workflows (e.g., test_server.json) and more complex ones (e.g., image extension pipelines) complete with correct outputs.
-- **`run_sequential()` basics**: The method now executes workflows on a nested ComfyUI server, injects data into INPUT ports via pre-prompt manipulation (replacing with DiscomfortDataLoader), extracts from OUTPUT ports via history inspection, and supports both in-RAM (inline JSON) and on-disk storage strategies.
+- **`run_sequential()` basics**: The method is a *WORK IN PROGRESS* but already executes workflows on a nested ComfyUI server, injects data into INPUT ports via pre-prompt manipulation (replacing with DiscomfortDataLoader), and extracts from OUTPUT ports (BUT via history inspection, NOT via the WorkflowContext object as it should).

 ### What is NOT Working ❌
 - **Full iteration support**: While single-iteration execution works, multi-iteration loops (e.g., cross-iteration data flow) are untested and may require additional fixes for state preservation.